Floepke/pianoTab/docs/PIANO_ROLL_EDITOR.md

 ## Integration with Main Application

-The piano roll editor is designed to integrate seamlessly with the existing PianoTab architecture:
+The piano roll editor is designed to integrate seamlessly with the existing pianoTAB architecture:

 - **Model Integration**: Direct connection to SCORE model
 - **Canvas Compatibility**: Uses the existing Canvas widget system